gfrei/gfrei/README.md

 #### Description:

-Dino Quest 2 is a exploration/management mobile game with two main mechanics, going on expeditions to find fossils, and managing the fossils in the Museum.
+**Dino Quest 2** is a exploration/management mobile game with two main mechanics, going on expeditions to find fossils, and managing the fossils in the Museum.
 This was my first commercial Unity mobile game, I worked as the lead game programmer from day 1 to 1.0 release, initially with another programmer, but mostly alone.
 After release, the team increased to 4 programmers.

 #### Tech:
-Unity / C# / Firebase
+Unity / C# / Firebase / Mobile

 #### Duration:
-1.5 years
+1.5 years (2021-2022)

 #### Team:
 3 to 10 members, 1 to 4 programmers